surlabs/moodle-qtype_stack/doc/en/Authoring/Question_blocks/ASCII.md

 #### `lastexpr`

-Returns the trimmed content of the last inline AsciiMath expression (delimited by backticks), or the last non-empty line of the last multi-line AsciiMath block, in document order.
-Falls back to the final non-empty line of the raw input when no blocks are present.
+Returns the trimmed content of the last inline AsciiMath expression (delimited by backticks), or the last nonempty line of the last multi-line AsciiMath block, in document order.
+Falls back to the final nonempty line of the raw input when no blocks are present.

 ```
 [[extractor type="lastexpr" targetinput="ans2" /]]